Judging is conducted by an independent panel of industry peers and business professionals.

 Rachel has a diverse background in the tourism and hospitality sector having worked in public and private sector roles spanning events, marketing, investment attraction and tourism development.
 With a solid track record in senior business and economic development roles in Western Australia and the Northern Territory, she has an excellent knowledge of the destinations, the networks and importantly the key drivers of success for developing and operating tourism ventures in regional settings.

-Rachel now operates her own consultancy business focused on improving performance in the tourism sector and among other interests is a committee member of the Australia China Business Council of the NT.
+Rachel now operates her own consultancy business focused on improving performance in the tourism sector.
+Rachel’s qualifications include a Degree of Master of Business (Marketing), Degree of Bachelor of Commerce (Marketing).

 Susie Dark has had an exciting career in hospitality, tourism marketing and retail travel.
 She has worked for a number of recognised hotel groups including Accor Hotels and managed large scale corporate travel demands at Flight Centre Management.